 In this paper, we find robust and consistent evidence that particulate matter exposure leads to more driving fatalities.
 Our identification strategy follows the standard instrumental variables method that many others have used, which takes advantage of exogenous changes in wind speed and wind direction to determine the amount of pollution people are exposed to on a given day (e.g., Deryugina et al., 2019; Herrnstadt et al., 2021; Persico and Marcotte, 2022).
 Much of the variation in particulate matter exposure is due to the built environment in and around an area such as highways or electricity generation from fossil fuels.
-In fact, Currie et al. (2022) have shown that the Clean Air Act reduced localized pollution and is responsible for reducing disparities between white and black particulate matter exposure.
+In fact, Currie et al. (2022) have shown that the Clean Air Act reduced localized pollution and is

 Particulate matter pollution is a by-product of the combustion of fuels from sources such as wildfires, power plants, and cars.
-These are measured in microns per cubic meter, and the EPA currently considers concentrations greater than $12 \mu g/m^3$ to be harmful to human health.
-That said, it is not uncommon for concentrations to peak at much higher levels than this.
+These are measured in microns per cubic meter.
+The EPA recently lowered the limit for annual PM{2.5} concentrations from 12 to 9 $\mu g/m^3$ (Borunda, 2024), but it is not uncommon for concentrations to peak at much higher levels on a daily basis.
 Moreover, prior work has shown that these small particulates can travel great distances and are not confined to their area of origin (Burke et al., 2021; Fowlie et al., 2019; Zou, 2021).

-Figure 1 shows how annual average particulate matter concentrations have changed over time, and how much geographic variation there is across the United States using annual summary data available from Van Donkelaar et al. (2016).
-The top portion of this figure shows annual averages at a tenth of a degree resolution for 2004, the year prior to the court-ordered enforcement of the 1990 update to the Clean Air Act (and the year prior to the start of our sample).
+Figure ?? shows how annual average particulate matter concentrations have changed over time, and how much geographic variation there is across the United States using annual summary data available from Van Donkelaar et al. (2016).4 The top portion of this figure shows annual averages at a tenth of a degree resolution for 2004, the year prior to the court-ordered enforcement of the 1990 update to the Clean Air Act (and the year prior to the start of our sample).
 The bottom portion shows annual averages at the same resolution in 2019, the last year in our sample.
-This figure shows how average annual PM2.5 concentrations have fallen across the nation in recent years, resulting in much less geographic variation in fine particulate matter pollution at the annual level.
-Nevertheless, day-to-day variation can still peak at thresholds well above the EPA's guidance of 12 microns per cubic meter.
+This figure shows how average annual PM{2.5} concentrations have fallen across the nation in recent years, resulting in much less geographic variation in fine particulate matter pollution at the annual level.
+Nevertheless, day-to-day variation can still peak at thresholds well above the EPA's regulation of 9 microns per cubic meter.